 Business/Psychology 202.
-Psychology Applied in the Workplace.
+Human Resource Management.
+(PP)

 (Also known as industrial and organizational psychology.)
 Exploration of the application of psychology to the workplace environment, such as business, government, and non-profit organizations.
 Major areas of study include work motivation, teams and teamwork, personnel decision-making, performance appraisal, leadership, and diversity in terms of gender, race, and personality type.
 Attention given to New Church concepts of conscience, discriminatory charity, and use as they apply to adult employment in our current workforce.
 Prerequisite: Psychology 101, a business/economics course, or permission of instructor.